 For small water storage volumes, 20,000L and less, you can contact Aquamate and we can put you in touch with one of our dealers that supply galvanised tanks.
 Alternatively, feel free to search for a dealer in your area and see what they can offer you in a galvanised tank, especially if you’re in a bushfire prone area.

-Once you’ve decided that you want a water tank, consider whether you want to take advantage of the water tank volume for more than just bushfire protection.
+Once you’ve decided that you want a fire tank, consider whether you want to take advantage of the fire tank volume for more than just bushfire protection.
 Aquamate can combine your rainwater harvesting for irrigation or domestic uses without cutting into firefighting reserve water.
-By installing your bushfire take-off at the bottom of the water tank and a second take-off above the reserve volume water line, Aquamate can combine the two storage volumes, without you having to worry about accidentally depleting the firefighting reserve.
+By installing your bushfire take-off at the bottom of the fire tank and a second take-off above the reserve volume water line, Aquamate can combine the two storage volumes, without you having to worry about accidentally depleting the firefighting reserve.

 Additional water storage can be used for anything from garden irrigation systems, laundry and bathrooms, to supplementing or replacing your entire domestic water use.
 Plus, with Aquamate’s “Rainsaver” gutter system, you can collect rainwater that’d normally go to waste directly off the roof of the tank.
 Increasing the size of your tank works out cheaper than purchasing a second tank for other uses in almost all cases.

-Today, Aquamate’s range of water tanks is available in a variety of sizes from 23,900 litres right up to 275,800 litres.
+Today, Aquamate’s range of fire tanks is available in a variety of sizes from 23,900 litres right up to 275,800 litres.

 All of Aquamate’s tanks in the range are transported to site in “flat pack” form and assembled on site within a single day in most cases.

 All tank models are available in a uncoloured galvanised finish and a variety of modern colours.
 Have a look at Aquamate’s colour selector to find a colour that suits you.

 For more details, download Aquamate’s water tank brochure